Quick Summary

 In this guide, we’ll explore how to craft a strong response to the “Why sales?” question, helping you stand out from the competition and impress hiring managers.

-Sales people play a crucial role in the success of a business.
-They maintain connections with clients, are responsible for generating revenue, and help companies produce more revenue, driving growth.
+Salespeople play a crucial role in a business’s success.
+They maintain connections with clients, generate revenue, and help companies produce more revenue, driving growth.
 The salesperson has to be good at both marketing and selling.

 Some potential benefits for those conducting interviews are: